 GIF Image Tools is also an open source lightweight utility in only 68.5KB, but you can hardly imagine that it's a two-in-one program integrated with both GIF to frames extractor and images to GIF maker.
 Here is the download link: https://sourceforge.net/projects/giftools/.

 I'm pretty sure you'll understand how to use GIF Image Tools when the utility GUI shows up.
 To separate GIF into frames, click on "GIF to Images" tab so that you can add a GIF, select output image format and directory, finally, hit "Extract GIF" button.
-Additionally, you can also switch to "Images to GIF" option to make a GIF file with a series of still images.
+Additionally, you can also switch to "Images to GIF" option to make a GIF file with a bunch of still images.

 Another foolproof portable tool I have to mention is GifSplitter, which can break animated GIF down into individual frames in BMP format.
 Thanks to the plain interface, the freeware is easy to operate, even a novice can quickly get started.
 Get GifSplitter here: http://www.xoyosoft.com/gs/index.htm.